ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 resolve erroneous filtering, log the information, or other uses.

-For the DNS filtering mechanisms described in {{existing-techniques}} the DNS server can return extended error codes Blocked, Censored, Filtered, or Forged Answer defined in Section 4 of {{!RFC8914}}.
+For the DNS filtering mechanisms described in {{existing-techniques}} the DNS server can return extended error codes Blocked, Filtered, or Forged Answer defined in Section 4 of {{!RFC8914}}.
 However, these codes only explain that filtering occurred but lack detail for the user to diagnose erroneous filtering.